telerik/maui-docs/controls/path/geometry-structure.md

 ## RadPathFigure

 Each of the `RadPathFigure` objects is composed of one or several segments.
 These can be a `RadArcSegment` or a `RadLineSegment`.
-Adding several segments in combination with setting up the `StartPoint` of the `RadPathFigure` is enough for you to create the desired figure which have to be added to the figures collection of the geometry.
+Adding segments in combination with setting up the `StartPoint` of the `RadPathFigure` is enough for you to create the desired figure which have to be added to the figures collection of the geometry.

-Each line or arc segment you add to the path figure is drawn consequently - its starting point is the last point of the previous segment of the Segments collection of the `PathFigure` object.
+Each line or arc segment you add to the path figure is drawn so - its starting point is the last point of the previous segment of the Segments collection of the `PathFigure` object.
 The first segment uses the `StartPoint` of the path figure as a starting point.

 ### RadArcSegment